mynaparrot/plugNmeet-docs/docs/user-guide/moodle-integration.md

 -   **Interactive Whiteboard**: A powerful tool for real-time collaboration.
 You can draw, write text, upload and annotate PDFs/presentations, and work together with students.
 -   **Screen Sharing**: Share your entire screen, a single application window, or a browser tab with high-quality resolution.
 -   **Breakout Rooms**: Split your main session into smaller, private groups for focused discussions or project work.
 Moderators can move between rooms and broadcast messages to all.
+With Moodle course groups, rooms can be pre-assigned automatically (see below).
 -   **Polls**: Create polls on the fly to engage students, check for understanding, or vote on topics.
 Results can be published live.
+Teachers can also push a poll straight from a Moodle quiz or question bank question into the live room (see below).
 -   **Shared Notepad**: A simple, real-time collaborative text editor for taking shared notes.
 -   **AI-Powered Features**: If enabled on the server, you can access:
     -   **Live Transcription & Translation**: Get a real-time transcript of the conversation, which can be translated by users into their preferred language.